Skip to content

 A review/perspective on all-optical electrophysiology comes in the Journal of Physiology, using images from our Nature Photonics paper with Gil Bub on the cover.

-Dr. Entcheva is inducted as a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) for "pioneering work in cardiac optogenetics & spearheading the development and biophysical characterization of new bioengineering tools towards all-optical electrophysiology
+Prof. Entcheva is inducted as a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) for "pioneering work in cardiac optogenetics & spearheading the development and biophysical characterization of new bioengineering tools towards all-optical electrophysiology"

 January 2016